josiah14/articles/scala-types-0.md

      | }
 ```

-You can probably already pick out ways to make this code even simpler (the recursion can be further utilized, for example, to simplify this code), but I'm going to leave it this way for now because this implementation lends itself to further refactoring using `filter`, which we'll get to later.
+You can probably already pick out ways to make this code even simpler (the recursion can be further utilized, for example, to simplify this code and eliminate the nested `Either` tyes all-together), but I'm going to leave it this way for now because this implementation lends itself to further refactoring using `filter`, which we'll get to later.

+One disadvantage to using Collections methods with the `Either` type is that you lose some of the compile-time type-safety.
+If you match on an `Either` and don't handle both projections, the compiler will throw an error.
+However, if you use `isRight`, `foreach`, `map`, etc. on your projections, the compiler can't tell if you missed handling a projection, so it leaves you vulnerable to the possibility that you forget to handle one of the projections.
+The advantage is that you don't have to leave the type in order to perform operations on it.
+It seems more natural to me to use `isRight` and then pass `redirectResponse` back into `printResponse` recursively than it does to call `foreach` and start working with the value inside of the `Either` just to pass the full `Either` instance, `redirectResponse` back into `printResponse` when we handle the `302` case.

 ##### Mapping and Flattening with Multiple Types

 Here, I'm going to pause a bit to give a more detailed example of mapping over abstract types and flattening them out when they become nested because mapping is a pretty important concept to get down.
 The rest of the functions that we'll talk about until we get to Comprehensions are good to know about as helpers and utilities, but not as essential to working with abstract types as mapping is.
 So let's move forward to a more complex example.

 Now, remember this code from our intro to the `Either` type?
-Let's try and refactor it a little bit using the functions we've learned about.
+Let's add in a call to Redis to get out the URL we want to hit so that we can see every type in action.
+It's a bit of a contrived example, but I think it will still server the purpose of getting you used to seeing multiple types in action and interacting with one another within the same code.
+This concept will become more important as we encounter some of the later functions, as they may return a different type that the one you started with.

 ```scala
 scala> import scala.util.{Try, Success, Failure, Either, Left, Right}